 - Leadership Training: "Real World Educational Workshop"

-- Each fall Gulf Coast Regional Blood Center hosts a Power of Life kick-off event for schools.
+- Each fall Gulf Coast Regional Blood Center hosts a High School Program kick-off event for schools.
 Host group students receive additional training and education that stresses teamwork, leadership and organizational skills.
 Groups have a chance to network with other high schools as well as earn valuable community service hours.